HieuNguyenTrong/HieuNg.github.io/_posts/2017-12-29-deep_learning-utils.md

                  1. W0 is the input size,
                  2. W1 is the output size,
-                 3. F is the receptive field (filter width),
+                 3. F is the receptive field (kernel-size),
                  4. P is the padding (default: 0),
                  5. S is the stride (default: 1)